sandeepkumar17/td-dev.to/blog-posts/chatgpt/chatgpt-prompts-for-developers.md

 ## How ChatGPT can help Developers:
 ChatGPT, an advanced language model can help developers in multiple ways in their coding journey.
 Let’s explore some of them.

 **1. Writing Code:** Using ChatGPT, you can generate code based on specific descriptions.
 For example, if you require a C# function to calculate some of the 2 numbers.
-You can prompt ChatGPT as shown below and it will return the appropriate code.
+You can prompt ChatGPT as shown below, which will return the appropriate code.

 Prompt Example:
 ```
-"Write a C# function to calculate the sum of the 2 given numbers."
+Write a C# function to find the factorial of a given number.
 ```
 > #### Explore 60 Prompts for [Writing and Generating Codes](https://dev.to/techiesdiary/chatgpt-prompts-for-writing-and-generating-codes-59kf)